 Why Do We Celebrate Leif Erikson Day?

-The belief that it was Leif Erikson and not Columbus who discovered America spread across the country in 1874 when Rasmus B. Anderson wrote a book that explained that Vikings were the first European people to arrive at the new continent.
+The belief that it was Leif Erikson and not Columbus who discovered America spread across the country in 1874 when Rasmus B. Anderson wrote a book that explained that Vikings were the first European people to arrive on the new continent.
 Years later, in 1925, at the Norse-American Centennial, President Calvin Coolidge recognized Leif Erikson as the true discoverer of America, after new research by Norwegian-American historians.

-Leif Erikson Day was first adopted as a state holiday by Wisconsin in 1929, and Minnesota quickly followed in the footsteps, declaring it an official holiday in the state in 1931.
+Leif Erikson Day was first adopted as a state holiday by Wisconsin in 1929, and Minnesota quickly followed in its footsteps, declaring it an official holiday in the state in 1931.
 In 1956, Leif Erikson day was observed in seven American states and one Canadian province.